Ashraful-89/DDBMS/README.md

 ## Distributed Database Management System Lab Contents
-#To install docker in linux that follow commend below in the website:
+## To install docker in ubuntu that follow commend below in the website:
 https://docs.docker.com/engine/install/ubuntu/